linode/docs/docs/linode-writers-guide.md

 Guides should be informational but friendly.
 Use the active voice whenever possible, and the pronouns *you* or *we* instead of *I*.
 Avoid unnecessary information.
 Brief, to-the-point explanations are preferred, but also consider the audience and the level of technical ability needed to complete each task.
 A beginner's topic usually will require more detailed explanations than one for an advanced user.

-To be considered, submissions must adhere to the formatting described in our [Writer's Formatting Guide](/docs/linode-writers-formatting-guide).
+To be considered, submissions must be written in English and adhere to the formatting described in our [Writer's Formatting Guide](/docs/linode-writers-formatting-guide).
 The primary qualities we look for in a guide are:

 *   **Accuracy:** Instructions should be straightforward, technically correct and thoroughly tested.
 Include brief explanations of each step to explain the purpose of each action.
 Guides can use technical jargon pertinent to Linode, Linux, and related topics, but use common sense--if a term implies an advanced concept that fewer people would know, take a sentence or two to explain it, or link to a wiki or manual page.